ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 This document registers
-the application/yaml media type and the +yaml structured syntax suffix on the IANA Media Types registry.
+the application/yaml media type and the +yaml structured syntax suffix on the IANA Media Types registry, intended to be used to identify document components serialized according to the YAML specification.

 --- middle